-Parents who have watched their children suffer with eczema will know that any suggestions on relieving the itch and soothing their sore skin are worth considering.
+Parents who have watched their children suffer from eczema will know that any suggestions on relieving the itch and soothing their sore skin are worth considering.

 There is plenty of anecdotal evidence from parents about improvements in atopic eczema after swimming in the sea.
 This is consistent with our family’s experience, Grandma ScratchSleeves is sure that her childhood eczema improved after the annual week at the beach.
 So can eczema be improved by swimming in the sea, and is it possible to get the same benefits at home?